serverless/blog/posts/2017-09-21-serverless-webtasks.md

 ---
 title: Webtasks brings node 8, no cold starts, and streamlined on-boarding to the Serverless
-description: Get from zero to deploy in under 3 minutes with the Webtasks provider integration
+description: Eliminate cold starts and get from zero to deploy in under 3 minutes with the Auth0 Webtasks provider integration
 date: 2017-09-21
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/webtasks-icon.png